Origin of Ichigo

 Our logo is rooted in the ancient Japanese traditions of tea ceremony and wa (harmony).
 The circular design at the top of our logo represents the chasen (bamboo whisk) used to gently stir tea during the tea ceremony, and the color of the logo is that of Japanese lacquer.

 Ichigo was established in 2000 and listed on NASDAQ Japan (now JASDAQ) in 2002, engaging in corporate investments and real estate asset management.
 After overcoming the 2008 global financial crisis, Ichigo refocused on its core business of Japanese real estate asset management.
 The current “Ichigo” name was established in 2010, marking a new era for the company.
-Ichigo developed its core value-add function, reentered the J-REIT market, and expanded the clean energy business, and in 2015, Ichigo was listed on the Tokyo Stock Exchange First Section.
+Ichigo developed its core value-add function, reentered the J-REIT market, and expanded the clean energy business.
+In 2015, Ichigo was listed on the Tokyo Stock Exchange (TSE) First Section and moved to the TSE Prime Market on April 4, 2022 as part of the TSE's market restructuring.
 Since then, Ichigo has established consulting services for real estate owners and other businesses leveraging its value-add capabilities, and transformed into a sustainable infrastructure company.
 Since 2016, Ichigo has also achieved inclusion in the JPX-Nikkei 400 Index, which ranks the highest market capitalization and highest value-traded Japanese companies.

 Kenji Iwasaki, Ichigo Founder